 Fixed Income Securities.
 The Fund may invest directly or indirectly in fixed income securities.
 Even though interest-bearing securities are investments that promise a stable stream of income, the prices of such securities are affected by changes in interest rates.
 In general, fixed income security prices rise when interest rates fall and fall when interest rates rise.
 Securities with shorter maturities, while offering lower yields, generally provide greater price stability than longer term securities and are less affected by changes in interest rates.
-The values of fixed income securities also may be affected by changes in the credit rating or financial condition of the issuing entities.
-Once the rating of a portfolio security has been changed, the Fund will consider all circumstances deemed relevant in determining whether to continue to hold the security.
+The values of fixed income security has been changed, the Fund will consider all circumstances deemed relevant in determining whether to continue to hold the security.